RedHatInsights/payload-tracker-frontend/README.md

 Versioning
 --------------------
-Anytime an endpoint is modified, the versin should be incremented by `0.1`.
+Anytime an endpoint is modified, the version should be incremented by `0.1`.
 New functionality introduced that may effect the client should increment by `1`.
 Minor features and bug fixes can increment by `0.0.1`